 The cockpit in the hotel garden (now the rod and tackle room) is also over 250 years old and is said to be one of the few cockpits in England which still survive.
 The roof is new but most of the walls are original.
 Inside, the circular rod rack encloses the area of a raised earth mound - which was there until about 1970 - where the cocks were set to fight.

-Cock-fighting was made illegal in Victorian times but was said to have continued in country districts long after it had ceased in the towns.
-Public opinion was aroused against it, because of the use of steel spurs on the birds’ legs.
+Cock-fighting was made illegal in 1834, not on grounds of its cruelty to animals but becuase it generated so much troublesome behaviour amongst its excitable spectators!
+It was said to have continued in country districts long after it had ceased in the towns.
+Public opinion was eventually aroused against it, because of the use of steel spurs on the birds’ legs.
 This lethal method of fighting shortened individual conflicts, allowed more fights to take place and more bets to be laid.
 Among the hotel’s early relics are a pair of cock-fighting spurs which can be seen in the glass cupboard by the cocktail bar entrance.

 The White Horse Inn was not then a part of the estate and around 1815 William Arundell, bought the inn for £1,680 which he thought was too expensive but he wrote that it was worth it because "it is the best and most respectable inn in the village".
 At certain times there were as many as 14 or 16 inns in Lifton, all of them brewing their own beer.